Sean Compton

 Sean Compton is a Chicago-based radio and television executive.

+Biography

 Compton began his career in radio in 1990.
 In 1993 he became Program Director of Cincinnati radio station WSAI eventually rising to VP of programming in 1999 for Clear Channel Radio and Premiere Radio Networks.
 Compton left Clear Channel radio in 2008 to join Tribune Broadcasting as President of television programming.
 In 2019 Nexstar acquired Tribune Broadcasting and created a networks division headed by Compton.

 Compton currently serves as President of Nexstar Networks which includes the CW Network, NewsNation, Antenna TV and Rewind TV, WGN Radio, The Hill (newspaper), and programming content Acquisitions for Dallas-based Nexstar Media Group.